S – Telephone Signposting Toolkit

 You can not catch shingles from someone else.
 However, you can get chickenpox from someone who has shingles if you haven’t had chickenpox before.

-If the patient has new blisters forming after treatment book an amber appointment (within 3 days) with a clinician
+If the patient has new blisters forming after treatment book an amber appointment (within 3 days) with a clinician.

 Shortness of Breath